© John Wiley & Sons Ltd

 Tables and Figures

 Tables must be typed double spaced, using as few horizontal rules as possible and no vertical rules.
 They should be numbered consecutively using Arabic numerals (Table 4, etc.).
 Titles should be concise but as informative as possible.
-Decimals appearing in tables should include leading zeros i.e. 0.1273.
+Decimals appearing in tables should include leading zeroes i.e. 0.1273.

 Each table or figure is to be followed by a number (Figure 1, Table 1, etc.).
 Provide a caption for each table or figure, set in boldface.
 Ensure that tables and figures are numbered consecutively (one series for tables and another for figures).
 Place them at the end of your manuscript and indicate the main article text that is expected to follow immediately after the appearance of the table or figure, as illustrated here: